 I have an interest in all things Korean, ranging from the language to the drama to—of course—the food!

-If you are contemplating whether or not to read Ha Il-Kwon's Annarasumanara, let me tell you this: you should!
-This page contains spoilers, so come back after you read the comic.
+If you are contemplating whether or not to read Ha Il-Kwon's Annarasumanara, the webtoon that inspired the Netflix show The Sound of Magic, let me tell you this: You should!
+This article contains spoilers, so come back after you read the comic.
 It will be amazing, so enjoy the ride!

 If, on the other hand, you ended up on this page because you're under the magician’s spell, don't panic!
 I’m right there with you.
 This is one of those manhwas that really makes you think about life.
 It makes you stare into the void and wonder, what just happened?
 Annarasumanara is a wonderfully mysterious ride.
 Are you here to find answers?